pingmelive/pingmelive.php/README.md

 ## Some usefull information

-* If you only want error pings, Just install the library and and intialize it.
+* If you only want error pings, Just include the `pingMeLive library` and and `Intialize` it.
-* You can smartly use group title for you custom events.
+* You can smartly use `groupTitle` for creating uniques group for your pings.